Research, Scholarly, and Creative Activities Grant Program

 What types of projects will be funded?
 The program is intended to fund all types of research, scholarly, and creative activities.
 This includes but is not limited to empirical and theoretical research, applied design and development, pedagogical research, writing of books, and the production of art.
 Proposed projects must be related to the generation of new knowledge and learning.
 Grants will not be awarded for instructional improvement, course development, or evaluation.
 If the scholarship is pedagogically focused, which is a fundable research type, it is incumbent upon the applicant to make this clear.
 Please review the Scoring Sheet and Rating Definitions for more information on how the reviewed proposals will be scored.

 When are the proposals due?
-They must be completed and submitted, via the InfoReady application, by 11:59pm, Thursday, February 22, 2018.
-The Proposal Description and Budget, using the templates provided via the links, must be included in the application.
+They must be completed and submitted, via the InfoReady application, by 11:59pm, Thursday, February 7, 2019.
+The Proposal Description, Budget, and Cover Page, using the templates provided via the links, must be included in the application.

 When will the decisions be announced?
-Decisions, whether awarded or not, will be announced the week of May 21, 2018.
+Decisions, whether awarded or not, will be announced in mid Spring Quarter 2019.